 From screening and diagnosis to treatment, Memorial Hermann Hospital’s comprehensive Lung Cancer Program provides personalized, multi-disciplinary and cutting-edge care for lung cancer patients.
 A highly specialized team of physicians, who are affiliated with the University of Texas Health Science Center at Houston (UTHealth) Medical School, are also involved in clinical research that translates directly into advanced patient care.
 The team also includes a social worker and nurse navigator to ensure that you never feel lost in a medical maze.

-Memorial Hermann Hospital’s Lung Cancer Program is prepared to help you with all of the medical expertise, diagnostic tools and personal support necessary to fight this challenging disease.
+The Lung Cancer Program at Memorial Hermann is prepared to help you with all of the medical expertise, diagnostic tools and personal support necessary to fight this challenging disease.